 In 2013, I tried out for the Miss Native American, USA pageant.
 I had no idea how to wear makeup, heels, or even speak in front of a large audience.
 One week before the pageant I was practicing walking in heels and I went to the mall to learn how to apply make-up.
 The week before, I made a jingle dress to dance and perform in.
 In August of 2013, I was awarded the title of Miss Native American, USA.
 I had never expected the title; I was not prepared with a thank you speech.

 Soon after, my dad was diagnosed with cancer.
 I went back home to ask for his acceptance.
 I once again was in my Dad’s good graces.
 He passed away April 4, 2014, and I was able to hold his hand one last time.

 I have always had the drive to do more with my life, to experience as much as possible.
 I do not know where this drive comes from, maybe it is a place of loneliness, and maybe it comes from being sheltered as a young person.
 I want to really live, and I want to experience as much as possible.

 Now I work as an Office Manager for the law firm, Smith & Shellenberger, LLC, in Northglenn, CO.
 They practice Native American Law and also family law.
 However, my major passions include: Art, Acting, Dancing and being in the outdoors.
-I have been blessed with opportunities.
-I had a solo art shows in Colorado and Wyoming.
-Since joining the production team of Sacajawea, The Windcatcher, I have been able to use my artistic ability to create a T-shirt design for the project.
+I have been blessed with opportunities including solo art shows in Colorado and Wyoming.

 I have also danced at Red Rocks, opening for the band “Elephant Revival.”
 I was able to travel to Australia, Guatemala, Moldova and Germany to showcase the jingle dance and also the fancy dance.